sachsanjoy/seismicfit/Readme.md

 ## MODULES
 # extract_sdbgrid
- the medule extracts the grid from zipped sdB Grid to a folder sdb_grid. read the read me fies inside the module to know about the setup.
+ the module extracts the grid from zipped sdB Grid to a folder sdb_grid. read the read me fies inside the module to know about the setup.
 # seismicfit_parallel
  the module fits the input frequency combinations with th eoriginal SdB Grid